cypher256/java-extension-pack/README.md

 # Features

 ## JDK Auto-configuration
 The JDKs are auto-configured for the current environment on VSCode startup as follows.
 If there are multiple JDKs of the same version, the latest minor version among them is used.
-To force a configuration update, run `Reload Window` from the Command Palette (Ctrl/Cmd + Shift + P).
+If you manually install or update the JDK and want to force update the configuration of VSCode, restart VSCode or execute `Reload Window` from the command palette (Ctrl/Cmd + Shift + P).
 These are applied as user (VSCode global) settings.
 You can manually change user settings, but if you want to customize your settings even further, consider using [workspace settings](https://code.visualstudio.com/docs/getstarted/settings) or [profiles](https://code.visualstudio.com/docs/editor/profiles).

-1. Auto-fix invalid JDK configuration path (e.g. /jdk/bin/java -> /jdk)
+1. Auto-fix invalid JDK configuration path (e.g. /jdk17/bin/java -> /jdk17)
 1. Auto-remove configuration entries when JDK uninstalled or version path changed
 1. Auto-scan from OS-specific location, SDKMAN, jEnv, jabba, ASDF, Gradle, Scoop, IntelliJ etc...
 1. Auto-detect environment variables JAVA_HOME, JDK_HOME and PATH